nicavasquez00-cpu/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/gcp-research.md

 ## 1. Brief Overview

-Google Cloud Platform (GCP), also known as Google Cloud, is a cloud computing platform developed by Google.
-It provides various cloud services for computing, storage, databases, networking, security, artificial intelligence, and application development.
-Organizations can use Google Cloud to build, deploy, and manage applications and services using Google's cloud infrastructure.
+Google Cloud Platform (GCP), also known as Google Cloud, is a public cloud computing platform developed by Google.
+It provides services for computing, storage, networking, databases, artificial intelligence, machine learning, analytics, Kubernetes, and application development.

+Google Cloud is recognized for its strengths in cloud-native technologies, data analytics, artificial intelligence, machine learning, and Kubernetes.
+It is commonly used by developers, technology companies, and organizations that need modern and scalable cloud solutions.

 ## 2. Global Infrastructure

-Google Cloud has a global infrastructure organized into geographic regions and zones.
-A region is an independent geographic area that contains multiple zones, while a zone is a deployment area within a region.
-Google Cloud allows organizations to distribute resources across different zones and regions to improve availability, reliability, and protection against infrastructure failures.
+Google Cloud operates a global infrastructure designed to provide reliable and scalable cloud services.
+Its infrastructure is organized into Regions and Zones.

+A Region is a geographical location where Google Cloud provides cloud resources.
+Each Region contains multiple Zones.
+Organizations can distribute their resources across different zones or regions to improve availability and reduce the impact of infrastructure failures.

+Google Cloud's global infrastructure is especially useful for organizations that need applications to serve users in different geographic locations while maintaining reliable and scalable performance.

 ## 3. Cloud Management Console

-The Google Cloud Console is a web-based management interface used to access and manage Google Cloud services.
-Users can create projects, configure cloud resources, monitor services, manage permissions, and access different Google Cloud products through the console.
+The Google Cloud Console is a web-based interface used to manage Google Cloud resources and services.
+It provides a centralized location where users can create projects, configure resources, manage permissions, monitor services, and access different Google Cloud products.

+The console allows users to manage cloud infrastructure without relying only on command-line tools.

 ## 4. Four Core Services

-### Compute Engine
+### Google Compute Engine

-Google Compute Engine provides virtual machines that allow users to run applications and workloads in the cloud.
-Users can choose different machine configurations and operating systems depending on their computing requirements.
+Google Compute Engine (GCE) is Google's Infrastructure as a Service (IaaS) offering.
+It allows organizations to create and manage virtual machines on Google's cloud infrastructure.

+Compute Engine can be used for hosting web applications, running enterprise software, software development and testing, database hosting, and scientific or engineering computations.

-### Cloud Storage
+### Google Cloud Storage

-Google Cloud Storage is an object storage service used to store and retrieve data such as files, images, videos, backups, and application data.
-It provides scalable storage that can be accessed by applications and users.
+Google Cloud Storage is an object storage service used to store large amounts of unstructured data.
+It can store documents, images, videos, backups, application files, website assets, and other digital content.

-### Cloud SQL
+### Google Virtual Private Cloud

-Cloud SQL is a fully managed relational database service that supports popular database systems.
-It allows organizations to use relational databases without having to manage the underlying infrastructure themselves.
+Google Virtual Private Cloud (VPC) is a networking service that allows organizations to create secure and isolated virtual networks in Google Cloud.
+It supports private IP addressing, subnet creation, firewall rules, route management, VPN connectivity, and hybrid cloud networking.

-### Cloud IAM
+### Google Cloud IAM

-Google Cloud Identity and Access Management (IAM) allows administrators to control access to Google Cloud resources.
-It helps organizations manage permissions and determine which users or services can access specific resources.
+Google Cloud Identity and Access Management (Cloud IAM) controls who can access Google Cloud resources and what actions they are allowed to perform.

+Cloud IAM supports user and group management, role-based access control, permission policies, service accounts, and resource-level access control.
+It follows the principle of least privilege to help reduce security risks.

 ## 5. Three Advantages

-### Strong Artificial Intelligence and Machine Learning Capabilities
+### Artificial Intelligence and Machine Learning

-Google Cloud provides a wide range of services and tools for artificial intelligence and machine learning.
-This makes it useful for organizations developing AI-powered applications and data-driven solutions.
+Google Cloud is recognized for its strong capabilities in artificial intelligence and machine learning.
+These services make it suitable for organizations developing AI-powered applications and research projects.

-### Global Infrastructure

-Google Cloud provides infrastructure across different regions and zones around the world.
-Organizations can select locations based on their application requirements, latency, availability, and data needs.

-### Data and Analytics Services
+### Data Analytics

-Google Cloud provides various services for processing, storing, and analyzing large amounts of data.
-These capabilities can help organizations gain insights from their data and support data-driven decision-making.
+Google Cloud provides tools and services for storing, processing, and analyzing large amounts of data.
+These capabilities can help organizations make data-driven decisions and develop analytics solutions.

+### Cloud-Native Technologies and Kubernetes

+Google Cloud is strong in cloud-native technologies and Kubernetes.
+Google Kubernetes Engine (GKE) provides a managed Kubernetes environment that can be used to deploy and manage containerized applications.

 ## 6. Typical Enterprise Use Cases

-Google Cloud can be used by enterprises for application hosting, data storage, database management, artificial intelligence and machine learning, big data analytics, software development, and global web applications.
-Its infrastructure and data services make it suitable for organizations that need scalable and reliable cloud solutions.
+Google Cloud can be used by enterprises for hosting web applications, storing and analyzing data, running databases, developing artificial intelligence and machine learning applications, and deploying containerized applications.

+Organizations can also use Google Cloud for large-scale data analytics and cloud-native development.
+Its strengths in AI, machine learning, Kubernetes, and analytics make it useful for technology-oriented and data-driven organizations.

 ## 7. Screenshot